 Other Cars to Consider

-The 2014 Toyota Camry seats five and has front-wheel drive.
-Five trims are available: L, LE, SE, SE Sport and XLE.
-A 2.5-liter four-cylinder engine is standard and a 3.5-liter V6 engine is available on SE and XLE trims.
-Both engines are mated to a six-speed automatic transmission.
+The 2015 Toyota Camry is a five-seat sedan that is available in LE, SE, XSE and XLE trims.
+A 2.5-liter four-cylinder engine is standard and a 3.5-liter V6 is available.
+Both engines come with a six-speed automatic transmission and front-wheel drive.
 The Toyota Camry Hybrid is reviewed separately.
-The Camry was redesigned for the 2012 model year, and since it sees few significant changes for 2014, this overview uses applicable research and reviews from 2012, 2013 and 2014.
+The Camry receives a major refresh for the 2015 model year, but its last full redesign was in 2012.
+As a result, this overview uses applicable research and reviews from the 2012 through 2015 model years.

 Next Steps: Toyota Camry